Lightjohn/Ssh-ultimate-guide/README.md

 ## It's not working

-ssh is very picky and not very talkative on the permissions so do the following steps on every machines!
+SSH is very picky and not very talkative on the permissions so do the following steps on every machines!

-Do not hesitate to touch the files if they dont exists: `touch ~/.ssh/config ~/.ssh/authorized_keys`
+Do not hesitate to create the files if they dont exists: `touch ~/.ssh/config ~/.ssh/authorized_keys`

 ```